ambroiseodt/itl/apps/large_scale/README.md

 This part of the codebase aims to study in-tool learning at large scale.

-- 🛠️ In-tool learning: learning to use a tool (e.g., a calculator or a request to a database) to solve a problem,
-- 🏋🏽 In-weight learning: memorizing the solution to a problem within the model's weights.

 ## Installation
 To reproduce our experiments and figures, the ```llm``` and ```visu``` optional dependencies need to be installed with: